How to Be a Non-Naked Writer Who Doesn’t Rely on Clients

 So goes a famous Warren Buffett quote.

 He was talking about investors, not writers.
-But that quote applies as much to writers, copywriters, authors, and anyone else who writes for a living as anyone else.
+But that quote applies as much to writers, copywriters, authors, and anyone else who writes for a living .

 There is more opportunity now than they ever has been in recent history.
 Literal millionaires are being created as I write this because of these opportunities.
-And if you know just a few principles used by clientless copywriters — who don’t rely on clients, and sell their own offers to their own lists — who have been thriving during this, you can do the same thing.
+And if you know just a few principles used by clientless copywriters — who don’t work with clients, and sell their own offers to their own lists — who have been thriving during this, you can do the same thing.

 In this article, I am going to give you the exact same game plan myself and other clientless copywriters use every day.
 And after you’re done reading this, you should see the reality of what a former client of mine told me during the last “Great Recession” of 2008, when he said: